StaGill/DiSTect/README.md

 accommodate for the missing data within tissues and is further extended to facilitate the analysis of multiple correlated samples.
 To ensure the model’s applicability to datasets of varying sizes, we carry out two computational frameworks for Bayesian parameter estimation, tailored to both small and large sample scenarios.

+## Tutorial

+A R Markdown of the tutorial is accessible from: coming soon.